nolink/Ravencoin/doc/README.md

 ### OS X

-Drag Raven-Core to your applications folder, and then run Raven-Core.
+Drag Carrot-Core to your applications folder, and then run Carrot-Core.

 ### Need Help?

-* See the documentation at the [Raven Wiki](https://en.carrot.it/wiki/Main_Page) for help and more information.
+* See the documentation at the [Carrot Wiki](https://en.carrot.it/wiki/Main_Page) for help and more information.
 * Ask for help on [#carrot](http://webchat.freenode.net?channels=carrot) on Freenode.
 If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=carrot).
-* Ask for help on the [RavenTalk](https://carrottalk.org/) forums, in the [Technical Support board](https://carrottalk.org/index.php?board=4.0).
+* Ask for help on the [CarrotTalk](https://carrottalk.org/) forums, in the [Technical Support board](https://carrottalk.org/index.php?board=4.0).

 Building
 ---------------------
-The following are developer notes on how to build Raven on your native platform.
+The following are developer notes on how to build Carrot on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [OS X Build Notes](build-osx.md)